craigpastro/leetcode/docs/problems/589_n-ary_tree_preorder_traversal.md

 Easy

 Given the root of an n-ary tree, return the preorder traversal of its nodes' values.

+## Solution

 ```python
 class Solution: